padogrid/padogrid/padogrid-deployment/src/main/resources/hazelcast/apps/perf_test/README.md

 In addition to Hazelcast map method operations, the `test_group` script also supports queries.
 Query predicats and SQL statements can be entered in the group properties file using the `predicate` and `sql` operation parameters, respectively.
 The `etc/group-query.properties` file provides examples.
 Before running `etc/group-query.properties`, first, run `group_factory.properties` to ingest data.

 ✏️  When you create a Hazelcast cluster using `create_cluster`, PadoGrid deploys the `hazelcast-indexes.xml` file configured with the `nw/customers` and `nw/orders` maps indexed.
-Optionally, you can this file to start your cluster and run the `grafana` app to monitor the query metrics.
+Optionally, you can use this file to start your cluster and run the `grafana` app to monitor the query metrics.

 ```properties
 # predicate2